COSSAS/SOARCA/docs/content/en/docs/soarca-extentions/fin-protocol.md

 ## MQTT
 To allow for dynamic communication MQTT is used to provide the backbone for the fin communication.
 SOARCA can be configured using the environment to use MQTT or just run stand alone.

 The Fin will use the protocol to register itself to SOARCA via the register message.
-Once register it will communicate over the channel new channel designated by the capability UUID.
+Once register it will communicate over the channel new channel designated by the fin UUID.

+Commands to a specific capability will be communicated of the capability UUID channel.

 ## Messages
 Messages defined in the protocol